MCV-2025-C1-Project/Team4/README.md

 ### Noise removal: `noise_removal.py`

 This script is used to detect and remove image noise.
-The solution is general, but in our project all the images have impulse noise, removed with different filter.
+The solution is general, but in our project all the images have impulse noise, removed with different filters.
 It includes a bunch of batch testing and evaluation functions.

 ## Filters available
 - **Median Filter** (default) - Best for salt & pepper noise, used with 3x3 kernel size